This post was last updated on 6/13/2019

-If you care about your SEO and user experience, then every time you change an URL you need to perform a 301 redirect from the old one to the new one.
-If you keep changing URLs without redirecting them, you’ll create duplicate content, which can affect your SEO.
-If you perform a 301 redirect, search engines will eventually delete the old URL from their index and keep the new one.
+If you care about your SEO and user experience, then every time you change an URL, you need to perform a 301 redirect from the old one to the new one.

 The Redirection plugin is very simple to use.
-You just add the old URL and the new URL, and press Add Redirection.
-It also has several other features, like keeping track of any possible 404 errors on your website.
+It also has several other features, such as keeping track of any possible 404 errors on your website.

 10. Broken Link Checker

 Again, if you care about your SEO and User Experience, you need to check for any broken links as well.

 Here are some main features offered by this plugin: